Gemeda4927/Gemeda4927/README.md

 ### About Me

-**Gemada Tamiru** is a Software Engineering student at Jimma University Institute of Technology and Flutter developer at EagleLion System Technology, Ethiopia.
+**Gemada Tamiru** is a Software Engineer and Flutter developer at EagleLion System Technology, a graduate of Jimma University Institute of Technology, Ethiopia.

 He builds digital solutions at the intersection of clean mobile architecture, full-stack web engineering, and community impact — with a growing focus on AI, on-device ML, and emerging technology.
 Several of his projects draw on cultural roots in Oromia, weaving Gadaa tradition motifs into modern, polished interfaces for community and nonprofit organizations.